mariodavid/sneferu/README.md

 1. apply interactions (see [Interactions](#Interactions)) on a particular screen
 2. retrieve components of a screen to interact with those through its [Component Test API](#Component-Test-API)

-In order to interact with the `ScreenTestAPI` an instance of that must be retrieved via the `UiTestAPI` as described above.
+To interact with the `ScreenTestAPI` an instance of that must be retrieved via the `UiTestAPI` as described above.
 Once those instances are available (`customerBrowse` and `customerWithTabsEdit` in the following example), the API can be used to interact with a Screen via its Test API directly in the test case.

-A usage of this looks like this:
+Usage of this looks like this:

 ```groovy
 def "Screen Test API usage"() {